-Wesley G. Byerly, Pharm.D. is the Assistant Systemwide Compliance Officer for Research for University of Texas System.
+Wesley G. Byerly, Pharm.D. is the Systemwide Compliance Officer, ad interim, for University of Texas System.
 His responsibilities include developing, implementing, and overseeing a comprehensive research compliance program in the areas of sponsored programs, protection of human and animal research subjects, research integrity, conflict of interest, biosafety, environmental health and safety, and export controls across the fifteen institutions that comprise the University of Texas System.
 Dr. Byerly works closely with the Chief Systemwide Compliance Officer as well as the heads of the compliance programs and research administrative units at each of the University of Texas campuses to facilitate and coordinate communication on research-related issues, develop and implement research compliance standards, policies and procedures, assist with education and training, ensure mechanisms are in place to monitor and enforce research compliance standards, and to collaborate on investigations of non-compliance.

 Dr. Byerly has previously held research administrative positions as the Director for the Office of Clinical Trials at the University of North Carolina at Chapel, Associate Dean for Research Support for Duke University School of Medicine, and Executive Director for Research Regulatory Affairs at Wake Forest University School of Medicine.
 He received his undergraduate degree in 1980 and Pharm.D. degree in 1986, both from the University of North Carolina at Chapel Hill.
 He is certified in Heath Care Research Compliance through the Health Care Compliance Association and maintains an active pharmacy license.
 He has held academic appointments at Duke University School of Medicine, Wake Forest University School of Medicine, University of North Carolina School of Pharmacy, and Rutgers University School of Pharmacy.
 Prior to his career in research administration he has been Director of Drug Information at Wake Forest University Baptist Medical Center, and Director of Pharmacy Management for QualChoice of North Carolina.